Anatoly1010/Atomize/atomize/documentation/temperature_controller_functions.md

 ['Local-Locked', 'Remote-Locked', 'Local-Unlocked', 'Remote-Unlocked']<br/>
 The first part corresponds to the device state, the second to the keyboard state.
 The default option is 'Remote-Unlocked'.<br/>
 Lakeshore temperature controllers use a 3-digit keypad lock code for locking and unlocking the keypad.
 The factory default code is 123.
 To unlock the keypad manually, press and hold the Enter key for 10 seconds.
 Function [tc_lock_keyboard()](#tc_lock_keyboardlock) uses this code automatically.<br/>
-The function is not available for Termodat-11M6, 13KX3, Stanford Research PTC10.
+The function is not available for Termodat-11M6, 13KX3, Stanford Research PTC10, Scientific Instruments SCM10.
 ### tc_proportional(*prop)
 ```python3
 tc_proportional(*prop)